vegaprotocol/documentation/docs/node-operators/key_rotation.md

 :::

 ### Step 1.
-Generating new key from the original wallet
+Generate new key from the original wallet

 :::note
-It is required to have access to the wallet that holds the original key that is to be rotated.
+You must have access to the wallet that holds the original key that is to be rotated.
 :::

-**1.A** Firstly, validate that it's possible to see the public key to be rotated in the wallet.
+**1.A** First, validate that it's possible to see the public key to be rotated in the wallet.
 The printed public key will be referred to as `CURRENT_PUB_KEY`

 ```
-vegawallet --home WALLET_PATH key list --wallet WALLET_NAME
+vegawallet --home "WALLET_PATH" key list --wallet "WALLET_NAME"
 ```

 **1.B** After confirming that this wallet is holding the current key; generate a new key.
 The printed public will be referred to as `GENERATED_PUB_KEY`

 ```
-vegawallet --home WALLET_PATH key generate --wallet WALLET_NAME
+vegawallet --home "WALLET_PATH" key generate --wallet "WALLET_NAME"
 ```

 Once a new key has been generated in the same wallet,  move to step 2.

 ### Step 2.
-Isolating newly created key to a standalone wallet
+Isolate newly created key to a standalone wallet

 This step isolates the key into a standalone wallet so it can be imported to the validator's node wallet.

 The following command will isolate the key to a separate wallet.
 Please make a note of the isolated wallet path - referred to as:

 ```
-vegawallet --home WALLET_PATH key isolate --wallet WALLET_NAME -k THE_GENERATED_PUB_KEY
+vegawallet --home "WALLET_PATH" key isolate --wallet "WALLET_NAME" -k "GENERATED_PUB_KEY"
 ```

 ### Step 3.
-Creating and submitting key rotation transaction to the network
+Create and submit key rotation transaction to the network
 After generating a new key and isolating it to a wallet, create and submit a transaction for the network to request the key rotation.

 `TX_HEIGHT` - current block height of the network.
 This can be approximately -50 blocks from the actual height but it should be as close as possible.
-Please make sure this is chosen correctly otherwise the transaction can be refused by replay protection.
+Please make sure this is chosen correctly otherwise the transaction will be refused by replay protection.
 `TARGET_HEIGHT` - a block height when the key rotation will take place.
 It has to be in the future.
 It is recommended to do it at least 30-50 blocks in future because there will be more time to do step 4 in the meantime.
 `BASE64_TRANSACTION` - transaction output by step `3.A`
-`VEGA_NETWORK` - is the Vega network that the validator node is running on.
+`VEGA_NETWORK` - the Vega network that the validator node is running on

-**3.A** This step will create a KeyRotationSubmission transaction and output it as a Base64 string.
+**3.A** This step will create a key rotation submission transaction and output it as a Base64 string.
 The output transaction is referred to as `BASE64_TRANSACTION`

 ```
-vegawallet --home WALLET_PATH key rotate --current-pubkey  CURRENT_PUB_KEY --new-pubkey GENERATED_PUB_KEY  --tx-height TX_HEIGHT —target-height TARGET_HEIGHT --wallet WALLET_NAME
+vegawallet --home "WALLET_PATH" key rotate --current-pubkey "CURRENT_PUB_KEY" --new-pubkey "GENERATED_PUB_KEY" --tx-height "TX_HEIGHT" —target-height "TARGET_HEIGHT" --wallet "WALLET_NAME"
 ```

 **3.B** After successfully creating the transaction, submit it to the network.
 If this step is successful, move to step 4.

 ```
-vegawallet tx send --network VEGA_NETWORK BASE64_TRANSACTION
+vegawallet tx send --network "VEGA_NETWORK" "BASE64_TRANSACTION"
 ```

 ### Step 4.
-Importing and reloading the isolated wallet to the running Vega validator node
+Import and reload the isolated wallet to the running Vega validator node

-Finally, ensure to import the isolated wallet from step `2.A` to the validator node wallet and reload it in the running node.
+Finally, be sure to import the isolated wallet from step `2.A` to the validator node wallet and reload it in the running node.

 `HOME` - home folder of the running validator node

 **4.A** Import the isolated wallet to the running instance of the validator node

 ```
-vega nodewallet import --home HOME --wallet-path ISOLATED_WALLET_PATH -c vega --force
+vega nodewallet import --home "HOME" --wallet-path "ISOLATED_WALLET_PATH" -c vega --force
 ```

 **4.B** After successfully importing the wallet, wait until the network rotates to the new key (block height will get to `TARGET_HEIGHT` or later) and then reload the validator node wallet to use the new key from the isolated wallet.

 ```
-vega nodewallet reload --home HOME -c vega
+vega nodewallet reload --home "HOME" -c vega
 ```

-The command above should output that it is using a new public key the `GENERATED_PUB_KEY` instead of `CURRENT_PUB_KEY`.
+The command above should output that it is using a new public key - the `GENERATED_PUB_KEY`, instead of `CURRENT_PUB_KEY`.

-Validate that the key has be rotated successfully in the network using Data Node API endpoint as described in the [documentation](https://docs.vega.xyz/docs/mainnet/api/rest/data-node/data#operation/GetKeyRotations)
+Validate that the key has be rotated successfully in the network using the data node API endpoint as described in the [data node documentation](https://docs.vega.xyz/docs/mainnet/api/rest/data-node/data#operation/GetKeyRotations)